ksx0330/FVTT-Secret-Journal/README.md

 Secret Journal
 =============
-This module helps you to hide secrets in the journal.
+This module helps you to hide secret journal in the journal.

 Installation Instructions
 -------------